HL7/davinci-alerts/input/pagecontent/usecases.md

 An alternate representation of this graph is a table with each row representing an "edge" - an ordered pair of the form (source profile, target profile):

 {:.grid}
-{% include graphdefinition-admit-discharge-narrative-table.md %}
+{% include graphdefinition-adt-narrative-table.md %}

-Note that an Admit/Discharge Bundle may contain more or less resources than this graph illustrates since:
+Note that an Admit/Transfer/Discharge Bundle may contain more or less resources than this graph illustrates since:
 a) having additional resources in the message bundle is not prohibited as long as the resources are reference by or reference another resource in the message bundle and
 b) not all the resources listed above may be present in the source system.
 (For a more detailed discussion of when required resources may be absent, see the section on [Must Support])
 {:.highlight-note}

 ### Formal Definition of the Da Vinci Admit and Discharge Notification Message

-The following FHIR Profiles can be used to formally define this resource graph for the admission and discharge event.
+The following FHIR Profiles can be used to formally define this resource graph for the admission, transfer, and discharge events.
 Note that except for the first profile listed below, these profiles constrain their references to other profiles within the same bundle.

 - [Da Vinci Notifications Bundle Profile]
 - [Da Vinci Admit Notification MessageHeader Profile]
 - [Da Vinci Discharge Notification MessageHeader Profile]
-- [Da Vinci Admit/Discharge Notification Condition Profile]
+- [Da Vinci Admit/Transfer/Discharge Notification Condition Profile]
-- [Da Vinci Admit/Discharge Notification Coverage Profile]
+- [Da Vinci Admit/Transfer/Discharge Notification Coverage Profile]
-- [Da Vinci Admit/Discharge Notification Encounter Profile]
+- [Da Vinci Admit/Transfer/Discharge Notification Encounter Profile]

 <!--
 #### MessageDefinition and GraphDefinition
 {:.no_toc}

-The Following MessageDefinition and GraphDefinition can be used to formally define this resource graph for the admission and discharge event:
+The Following MessageDefinition and GraphDefinition can be used to formally define this resource graph for the admission, transfer and discharge event:

 **MessageDefinition**